Frankfurt's fans steal the show, as usual, on European return | DW | 15.08.2019

 Frankfurt rolled out 1-0 winners on a first-half goal from Jonathan de Guzman, progressing by a 6-0 aggregate margin.
 A potentially severe injury for Marco Russ, who appeared to have hurt his knee quite badly, was the one blemish the coaching and medical staff would surely have hoped to avoid.

 But Thursday's main mission was accomplished with as little drama, and as much noise, as expected.
-Frankfurt will be returning to the Europa League proper this season, aiming to emulate their remarkable run to the semifinals in 2018-19.
+Frankfurt will be advancing to the last Europa League qualifying round against Strasbourg, aiming to emulate their remarkable run to the semifinals in 2018-19.
 And wherever the team go, thousands will surely follow.

 On another historic European night at the Waldstadion, Eintracht Frankfurt battled their way to a well-earned draw against top quality opposition.
 Once again, the Eagles' fanatic supporters more than played their part.
 (03.05.2019)